 Represented health insurance company in defending multiple coverage claims and a class action by certain health care providers.

-Defended several crop insurance companies in ten consolidated lawsuits initiated by approximately 450 Minnesota sugar beet growers, and prosecuting the insurance companies' claims against the federal government for violations of various statutes and regulations.
+Defended several crop insurance companies in ten consolidated lawsuits initiated by approximately 450 Minnesota sugar beet growers, and prosecuting the insurance companies' claims against the federal government for insurance and reinsurance claims.

 Represented several crop insurance companies prosecute their reinsurance claims against the federal government concerning prevented planting claims and alleged violations of various statutes and regulations.